AlfredXiangWu/face_detection_tool/Readme.md

 # face detection tool
-Face detection tool is a program for analyzing and evaluating the face detection results.<br>
+Face detection tool is a winform program for analyzing and evaluating the face detection results.<br>

 To do:<br>